 Bragar Eagel & Squire, P.C.
 Is Investigating Clariant, Polished, Super Group, and Singularity and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Clariant AG (OTCMKTS: CLZNY), Polished.com, Inc. (NYSEAmerican: POL), Super Group (SGHC) Limited (NYSE: SGHC), and Singularity Future Technology Ltd. (NASDAQ: SGLY).
+NEW YORK, Sept.
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Clariant AG CLZNY, Polished.com, Inc. POL, Super Group (SGHC) Limited SGHC, and Singularity Future Technology Ltd. SGLY.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On February 14, 2022, Swiss chemical maker, Clariant AG, disclosed that it will delay issuing Q4 2021 and full year 2021 financial results due an ongoing internal investigation into potential accounting fraud.